thirulak/Sqlite_for_android/README.md

 ## Steps :
 1. Define a schema & a contract
 2. Create a database using SQL HELPER
+3. Add a cursor to it
+4. Use content provider

 **Why we need Contract class** :